hphelion/documentation/moonshot/install.beforeyouinstall.md

 The following networks are utilized in the HP Cloud OS for Moonshot infrastructure:

-* <b>Admin Network</b>: Provides connectivity between the Admin node, the Controller node and the Baremetal host.
+* <b>Management Network</b>: Also known as the "Admin network," provides connectivity between the Admin node, the Controller node and the Baremetal host.
 The Admin node provides DHCP and PXE services on this network.

-* <b>Nova_Flat Network</b>: Utilized for connectivity between the Controller and Baremetal hosts and the Moonshot cartridges.
+* <b>PXE/Data Network</b>: Also known as the "Nova_Flat network," this network is utilized for connectivity between the Controller and Baremetal hosts and the Moonshot cartridges.
 The Controller node provides
 DHCP and PXE services for this network.
 Workloads are provisioned to the Moonshot cartridges using this network.

 * <b>IPMI Network</b>: This network is utilized for communication between the Baremetal host and the Moonshot Chassis Manager.
 This includes chassis and cartridge discovery, power control of cartridges and nodes, and monitoring of the health of the Moonshot systems

-* <b>Public/External Network</b>: This network provides public access to the HP Cloud OS for Moonshot Administration Dashboard and external access to the internet for the Admin node and Controller node.
+* <b>External Network</b>: Also known as the "Public network," this network provides public access to the HP Cloud OS for Moonshot Administration Dashboard and external access to the internet for the Admin node and Controller node.

 <b>Notes</b>: